-Tameside Council Nursery Education Admissions Policy 2017 - 2018
+Tameside Council Nursery Education Admissions Policy 2019 – 2020

+MANCHESTER ROAD PRIMARY ACADEMY

 1 Introduction

 1.1 This policy was written with reference to Statutory Guidance for Local Authorities on the Free Education and Childcare.
 (September 2014) and applies to all community and voluntary controlled school maintained nurseries in Tameside.
 Governing bodies from these schools must follow this policy so as to ensure consistency for parents in applying for nursery places.
 The policy has been written in conjunction with headteachers from the Nursery Admissions Consultation Group.